ddinh0411/ROMSly/design2.md

 DATA MAINTAINED & INTERACTIONS
 ===============================

-ROMSly will maintain a Priority Queue and Hash Map/Dictionary behind the scenes to keep track of orders.
-While the PQueue will be used to keep track of the order of orders, the Hash Map will be used for quick lookup of an order once we have it.
+ROMSly will maintain a Priority Queue behind the scenes to keep track of orders.
+The queue is able to to expand/contract based on need, and is able to keep things organized.